 Closest MRT: Bayfront MRT is about a 20-minute walk away.
 The 400 bus also stops outside Gardens by the Bay.

-There is so much to love about this corner of Singapore Botanic Gardens, from the water fountains and classic giant treehouse slides (set in a giant sand pit with lots of lush shade), to the kid-friendly fare at Food for Tots, to all of the new additions that were opened in 2017, including (but not limited to) a zip line, an accessible trampoline, and an educational canopy walkway.
+There is so much to love about this corner of Singapore Botanic Gardens, from the classic giant treehouse slides (set in a giant sand pit with lots of lush shade), to the kid-friendly fare at Food for Tots, to all of the new additions that were opened in 2017, including (but not limited to) a zip line, an accessible trampoline, and an educational canopy walkway.
 In fact at four hectares, Jacob Ballas is officially the largest children’s garden in Asia!

 NB: Opening hours are 8am to 7pm (last admission is at 6:30pm – entry is free of charge), and it’s closed on Mondays!